 By providing your employees with healthy options and initiatives, you help prevent sickness, fatigue and mental burnout while expressing your care for each individual.
 These incentives can also act as team-building practices, leading to a more positive company culture.

 The OfficeTeam survey found that 89% of employees believe their organization supports their wellness goals.
 You must ensure your employees feel the same about your business.

 "With so many companies raising the bar on health and wellness offerings, organizations that aren't keeping up may be at a disadvantage when it comes to recruitment and retention," said Brandi Britton, a district president for OfficeTeam.

 Ways to support employee health and wellness

 As long as you are encouraging healthy habits, and your team recognizes your efforts, you won't need an elaborate, costly program.

 "The scope of health and wellness programs offered at workplaces can vary depending on company size, available budget and the corporate culture," said Britton.
 "There's a wide spectrum of ways to address worker health and wellness, and employers need to determine what best suits the needs of their staff."

 According to the OfficeTeam survey, workers struggle most with poor eating habits in the office.
-In fact, 44 percent said they eat healthier when they work from home.
-To that end, managers should offer more nutritional options, like fresh fruit and water, in addition to the occasional treat.
+In fact, 44% said they eat healthier when they work from home.
+To that end, managers should offer more nutritious options, like fresh fruit and water, in addition to the occasional treat.

-If you want your company to practice work-life balance, you need to set an example by doing the same.
-Promote regular breaks and time off, and be sure to evaluate your plan by asking for employee feedback and assessing your competitor's programs, Britton said.
+If you want your employees to practice work-life balance, you need to set an example.
+Promote regular breaks and time off, and evaluate your plan by asking for employee feedback and assessing your competitors' programs, Britton said.